 This is it!
 The weather is gradually cooling down, finally.
 It's time for pumpkins, apples, cinnamon, soups and all those delicious wonderful flavours.

 And on that note, this healthy chocolate chip pumpkin bread is something that you have got to make this fall.
 You won't regret it, I promise.

-Texture and flavour - Tender moist cake, not overly sweet, delicious pumpkin flavour with cinnamon, nutmeg and clove lingering at the back.
+Texture and flavor - Tender moist cake, not overly sweet, delicious pumpkin flavor with cinnamon, nutmeg, and clove lingering at the back.

 Size - 1 loaf of 5x9 inch (13x23 cm).